Danica Patrick: Early life

 At age 13, Patrick asked her parents about moving to California so she could compete throughout the year; they declined, citing business commitments.
 Nevertheless, she ventured across much of the Midwestern United States, and the rest of the country, to enable her to race.
 To help defray travel expenses, the family sold merchandise featuring Patrick and imposed a rule that prevented her from undertaking activities that would harm her public image.
 She won ten regional karting titles, and the World Karting Association Grand National Championship in the Yamaha Sportsman, and later HPV class three times: in 1994, 1996 and 1997.
 (Note: Patrick won a career-high 39 out of 49 kart races in 1996.)

 Patrick was accepted into the Indianapolis-based Lyn St. James Foundation Driver Development Program in 1996.
-She was taught auto racing's business ventures, and her driving abilities were further refined.
-Her father often contacted newspapers weekly to chronicle his daughter's performance.
+She was taught auto racing's business structure, and her driving abilities were further refined.
+Her father often contacted newspapers to chronicle his daughter's performance.
 Additionally, ABC and MTV ran television segments on Patrick in 1997.
 This exposure led to her being hired by John Mecom Jr. (introduced to Patrick by St. James two years earlier) to compete in the United Kingdom racing circuit.
 Patrick and her father visited Mecom's family, who agreed to sponsor her on the condition she was sent to a high-quality driving school for further refinement of her racing abilities.
 She ended up attending three driving schools, including Track Speed School at Sebring International Raceway and the Formula Ford driving school.
 Patrick later competed in a Sports Car Club of America race at Daytona International Speedway in May 1998.